mehwisha01/Design-Portfolio/content/posts/Featured/PackOwnBox/index.md

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/wthTmQHmuZ0" frameborder="0" allowfullscreen="true"> </iframe>
-  <figcaption class="md-figure-caption">Pack Own Box</figcaption>
+  <figcaption class="md-figure-caption"> Sustanability for Future</figcaption>
 </figure>

+## Back Story

 While creating my content, I came across this video and realized the very planet we all call home is threatened by us.
-While playing the video, in the time of multitasking, I placed an order online.
-I looked for options from one store to another if I can actually make better choices with delivery methods and materials- which was always an issue with me to tie up and recycle.
+While playing the video, multitasking at the time, I placed an order online.
+I looked for options from one store to another if I can actually make better choices with delivery methods and materials (issue for me to tie up boxes and recycle).

 And then finally the packages arrived.
-I looked at the boxes and started opening the biggest one first.
-Out came a dress with papers protecting sides, wrapped in a plastic bag in such a big box.
-I left the other boxes stored in my apartment for next few days as I was feeling lazy to recycle the mess with the first few boxes.
+As I started opening the boxes, unusually large box with a tiny dress came filled with papers- presumably protecting sides and wrapped in a plastic bag.
+As always crunched with time and lazy to recycle, I left the other boxes stored in my apartment for next few days.

-And finally, I realized, there has to be more choices given to consumers w.r.t delivery boxes, sizes and methods.
+And finally, I realized, there has to be more choices given to consumers for delivery boxes, sizes and methods.
 We have to raise more awareness with the impact this waste is causing.

 ### My Role